How Much Do Permanent Retainers Cost

-For people who are coming to the end of their orthodontic treatment, the next thing on their mind is going to be retainers.
+For people who are coming to the end of their orthodontic treatment, the next thing on their minds is going to be retainers.
 Your orthodontic office may have mentioned the importance of having retainers but now that it has finally come upon you, it’s time to actually start taking those thoughts seriously and decide what you’re going to do.

 There are many different types of retainers, each with their own different pros and cons but figuring out which is the best for you is going to come down to determining what is the proper difference between the monetary cost, the time cost, and the cost of responsibility in monitoring and maintenance.
 Before we get to that, let’s check in and see what the experts have to say on the topic of getting orthodontic retainers.